DerLindenhonig/DerLindenhonig/README.md

 ### Hi, I am Anna 👋

-📚 I'm currently studying software engineering at Metropolia University, in Finland.
+📚 I'm currently studying Software Engineering at Metropolia University, in Finland.

 🌱 I’m currently learning more about Web technologies and Game Development.